 South Korea, home to the 10-step skincare routine.
 Mainstream Korean skincare rituals are about achieving "glass skin" – a flawless, luminous complexion.
 This multi-step regimen typically includes cleansing (an important step), exfoliating, toning, essence, serum, sheet mask, eye cream, moisturizer, sunscreen, and occasionally sleeping mask or night cream.
 Facial massage is a common practice, utilized to promote lymphatic drainage, improving elasticity and skin tone.

 The beauty of skincare lies in the rituals and traditions from around the world, that precede our modern methods and techniques.
-Understanding various approaches to skincare helps us gain a deeper understanding of the intimate connection between outer beauty and inner well-being.
+Knowing the various approaches to skincare gives a nuanced understanding of the intimate connection between outer beauty and inner well-being.
+Which is critical for skincare.

 Citations: